StephenWattam/LWAC/docs/User/client_config.md

  * `address` --- The IP address or hostname at which to contact the server
  * `port` --- The port to use when contacting the server
- * `service_name` --- The name of the service exposed by the Marilyn RPC system.
-Should correspond to that set in the server configuration.

 Network